-Social media can transform the fortunes of small business, if it is understood and managed properly.
-Social media for business provides outreach and opportunities to audiences which would otherwise be out of exposure.
+Social media can transform the fortunes of small business if it is understood and managed properly.
+Social media for business provides exposure and opportunities to build audiences which would otherwise be out of reach.

-You don’t have to research every element of what makes social media work, but at least get an understanding of the positives; How it helps your bottom line, how it quickly helps you get your brand out there and how you can leverage and personalise it for your businesses exact needs and requirements.
+You don’t have to research every element of what makes social media work, but at least get an understanding of the positives; how it helps your bottom line; how it quickly helps you get your brand out there; and how you can leverage and personalise it for your business’s exact needs and requirements.